Smith & Wesson Model 686

 The Smith & Wesson Model 686 is a six- or seven-shot double-action revolver manufactured by Smith & Wesson and chambered for the .357 Magnum cartridge; it will also chamber and fire .38 Special cartridges.
 Smith & Wesson introduced the Model 686 in 1981.
-It is the stainless steel version of the Model 586, which featured a blued steel finish.
+It is the stainless steel version of the Model 586, which features a blued steel finish.
 They are available ported and unported with a choice of 6- or 7-round cylinders.

 The Model 686 is based on S&W's L (medium) revolver frame.
 During the 1980s, Smith & Wesson developed its L-Frame line of .357 Magnums: the Model 581, Model 586, Model 681 and Model 686.
 The Models 581 and 681 have fixed sights, whereas the 586 and 686 use adjustable sights.

-Variants of the 686
+Variants

-The 686 has been available with 2.5,3,4,5,6,7 and 8 in barrel lengths as standard models and other barrel lengths either by special order from S&W's Performance Center custom shop, or acquired from or built by after-market gunsmiths.
+The 686 has been available with 2.5, 3, 4, 5, 6, 7 and 8 inch barrel lengths as standard models and other barrel lengths either by special order from S&W's Performance Center custom shop, or acquired from or built by after-market gunsmiths.
 The Performance Center made a limited number of Model 686s chambered for .38 Super cartridges for competitive shooters.

 The 686 features a 6-round cylinder.
 The 686P variant, marketed as the Model 686 Plus, has a 7-round cylinder.
 The 686PP variant, with PP designating PowerPort, has an integral compensator (also known as a muzzle brake).

 The 686 has been made with pistol grips having a squared or rounded end (colloquially, "square butt" or "round butt").
 The grips on the pistol can be changed, and multiple after-market options are available.

 The Model 686 has an adjustable rear sight, and until 1992, the 6 and 8.325 in versions had the option of an adjustable front sight.
 They had Goncalo alves hardwood grips until 1994, when the grip was replaced by a rubber Hogue grip.

 Through the years, there have been several variations on the Model 686.
 The Model 686 Classic Hunter was introduced in 1988 and has a 6 in barrel and a non-fluted cylinder; the Model 686 Black Stainless was introduced in 1989 and has either a 4 or 6 in barrel with a black finish, with production limited to 5000; the Model 686 National Security Special was introduced in 1992 and has a 3 or 4 in barrel; the Model 686 Target Champion was introduced in 1992 and has a 6 in match-grade barrel, adjustable trigger stop, and walnut grips; the Model 686 Power Port was introduced in 1994 and has a ported 6 in barrel; the Model 686 Plus was introduced in 1996 and has a 2.5, 3, 4, or 6 in barrel, adjustable sights, 7-shot cylinder, and Hogue rubber grips.
 As with all current Smith & Wesson revolvers, the 686 Plus now has a key lock integral to the frame of the gun.